Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

 \item \textbf{Euclidean Data, Euclidean Latents:} We describe approaches from this configuration subcolumn by subcolumn.
 Principal Component Analysis (PCA) \citep{pearson1901liii} learns a linear subspace, while Probabilistic PCA (PPCA) \citep{tipping1999probabilistic} achieves the same goal within a probabilistic framework relying on a latent variable generative model, which provides a posterior distribution on the latents.
 Bayesian PCA \citep{bishop1998bayesianp} additionally learns a probability distribution on the parameters of the models, representing the parameters of the linear subspace (e.g., slope and intercept).
 These methods are restricted in the type of subspace that can be fitted to the data: only linear subspaces.
 To lift this restriction, we also find numerous methods that learn nonlinear manifolds from Euclidean data.
 The whole field of manifold learning fits in this case, and can be subdivided into further subcategories depending on \textit{how} the learned manifold is being represented: by a nonlinear parametric decoder, by a nonparametric decoder, or without any decoder at all.
 Here, we only introduce one category-defining method for each of the subcategories we consider.

 In the nonlinear parametric decoder category, we introduce autoencoders.
-Autoencoders (AEs) \citep{rumelhart1986learningrb} learn a nonlinear subspace of a Euclidean space, while variational autoencoders (VAES) \citep{Kingma2014Auto-EncodingBayes} achieve the same goal with a probabilistic framework relying on a latent variable generative model.
+Autoencoders (AEs) \citep{rumelhart1986learningrb} learn a nonlinear subspace of a Euclidean space, while variational autoencoders (VAEs) \citep{Kingma2014Auto-EncodingBayes} achieve the same goal with a probabilistic framework relying on a latent variable generative model.
 The Full-VAE model proposed in \citep{Kingma2014Auto-EncodingBayes} additionally learns a posterior on the parameters of the model, i.e., the parameters of the decoder.
-The methods in these category all leverage an encoder.
-In the nonparametric decoder category, we introduce principal curves \citep{Hastie1989PrincipalCurves}, which fit a nonlinear manifold to the data, but do not leverage a posterior on the latents.
+The methods in this category all leverage an encoder.
+In the nonparametric decoder category, we introduce the generative model principal curves \citep{Hastie1989PrincipalCurves}, which fit a nonlinear manifold to the data, but do not leverage a posterior on the latents.
 In this same category, we also introduce Local Linear Embedding (LLE) \citep{Roweis2000NonlinearEmbedding} and Gaussian Process Latent Variable Models (GP LVM) \citep{lawrence2003gplvm}, which all provide posteriors on the latents.
 A probabilistic approach to principal curves (PPS) developed in \cite{Chang2001ASurfaces} also falls under this category.
-Finally, we introduce the Bayesian GP LVM, which additionally provides a posterior on the model's parameters.
-We note that the methods of this category do not leverage any encoder, and instead compute the latent associated to a given data point by solving an optimization problem.
+Finally, we introduce the Bayesian GP LVM, which is generative and additionally provides a posterior on the model's parameters.
+We note that the methods of this category do not leverage any encoder, and instead compute the latent associated with a given data point by solving an optimization problem.

 These techniques are based on vector space operations that make them unsuitable for data on manifolds.
-As a consequence, researchers have developed methods for manifold data, which take into account the geometric structure; see next row in the Table, described in the next paragraph.
+Consequently, researchers have developed methods for manifold data, which take into account the geometric structure; see next row in the Table, described in the next paragraph.

-\item \textbf{Manifold Data, One-Dimensional Euclidean Latents:} Fitting a geodesic to manifold data points has been performed using least-squares or other likelihood criteria in many domains, in particular as a first step of the extension of PCA to manifolds (see next paragraph).
-In the nongeodesic parametric decoder category, a natural extension with one-dimensional latents is to define approximating splines using higher order polynomials that are then fitted to a set of points on a Riemannian manifold \citep{machado_fitting_2006,machado_higher-order_2010} or on a Lie group \citep{gay-balmaz_invariant_2012}.
-In the nongeodesic, nonparametric decoder category, principal flows \citep{Panaretos2014PrincipalFlows} and Riemannian principal curves \citep{Hauberg2016PrincipalManifolds} generalize traditional Euclidean principal curves to Riemannian manifolds, 25 years later.
-The probabilistic Riemannian principal curves \citep{kang_probabilistic_2024} further introduce a probabilistic framework relying on a latent variable generative model, hence generalizing the Euclidean probabilistic principal curves, 23 years later.